ay1011/deep-reinforcement-learning/p2_Continuous_Control/Report.md

 2. Stochastic policies — Policy-based methods can learn true stochastic policies.
 3. Simplicity — Policy-based methods directly learn the optimal policy, without a separate value function estimate.
 With value-based methods, the agent creates a Q-table as an estimate of the optimal action-value function, from which an optimal policy is derived.
-Discretisation (Tile Coding) of the continuous action space may prove infeasible since it be computationally expensive due to the large storage space for the Q-table.
+Discretisation (Tile Coding) of the continuous action space may prove infeasible since it will be computationally expensive due to the large storage space for the Q-table.

-Deep Deterministic Policy Gradient (DDPG) was introduced in Deepmind's reseachers as "a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces." in this [paper](https://arxiv.org/pdf/1509.02971.pdf).
-It may also be though t of as a DQN method for continuous action spaces.
+Deep Deterministic Policy Gradient (DDPG) was introduced by Deepmind's reseachers as "a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces" in this [paper](https://arxiv.org/pdf/1509.02971.pdf).
+It may also be regarded as a DQN method for continuous action spaces.

 #### Actor Critic